“There are millions of blogs out there.

 Clarifying and sharing your ‘Why’ or your purpose is not only important for you, but it’s inspirational for those who choose to follow you.

-Reinforcing and re-commiting to your reason for being through your blog content can lead to more than a book sale–it could lead to a revolution.
+Reinforcing and re-committing to your reason for being through your blog content can lead to more than a book sale–it could lead to a revolution.

 Exercise Your Writing Muscle